Lisa Blair: Solo circumnavigation of New Zealand (2024)

 On the 24th May 2024, Blair established a new sailing record; sailing unassisted, solo and on a monohull anticlockwise around New Zealand from Auckland to Auckland, a total distance of 2,672nm.
 The circumnavigation, which required her course to include all rocks and islands laying within 8nm of the mainland, took Blair 16 days and 23 hours (to be ratified by WSSRC).

 Climate activist

 During Blair's second circumnavigation of Antarctica, her yacht Climate Action Now was equipped with several scientific devices such as an Ocean Pack Race Research Unit, which measures carbon dioxide (CO²), salinity levels, temperature and barometric pressure.
 She also collected samples to be used to study the level of microplastics in the water, and has been working in partnership with the Australian Institute of Marine Science (AIMS) and Integrated Marine Observing System (IMOS) to study those samples.

 Blair's project, Climate Action Now, encourages individuals to think about how they can contribute towards a better future for our planet.
 The hull of her yacht of the same name, Climate Action Now, is designed from post-it notes that reflect actual messages from supporters and fans about what they are doing to be more sustainable.

+Blair is part of a consortium investigating basalt fibre-reinforced bioresins "as a scalable solution to outperform fibreglass and provide a circular solution to the growing industry problem" of waste from end-of-life fibreglass boats.
+The two-year, $1.9 million research partnership was announced in April 2026 and aims to develop composite materials that will be used in an upcoming record attempt, planned for July 2027 and titled The Arctic Impact Project.

+The Sustainable Composites for Next Gen Boat Hulls project will produce "detailed Life Cycle Assessment and environmental impact modelling".
+It also involves boatbuilder Steber International and University of NSW researchers, and is backed by funding from the Australian Composites Manufacturing Cooperative Research Centre.